hschneider/neutralino-build-scripts/README.md

 - Erase the target folder ./dist/APPNAME
 - Run `neu build`
+- Execute `preproc-mac.sh`
 - Clone the app-bundle scaffold from `_app_scaffolds/mac` and adapt it to your app.
 - Copy all resources and extensions to the app-bundle.
 - Execute `postproc-mac.sh`

 All build targets are created in the ./dist folder.

 Because the macOS-platform consists of 3 binary architectures, you might want to add different resources after the app has been built.
-That's what **postproc-mac.sh** is for.
+That's what `postproc-mac.sh` is for.
 Just add your custom code there and you are good to go.

+If you need to prepare platform-specific resource before bundling starts, you can add your custom code to `preproc-mac.sh`.

 Keep in mind that alle additional resources have to be copied to `${APP_RESOURCES}/`, which resolves to `MyApp.app/Contents/Resources`.
 If you place them elsewhere, your signature or notarization might break.